ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A Consensus Controlled State Machine (CCSM) is a network of replicated, shared, and synchronized digital data spread across multiple sites connected by a peer-to-peer and utilizing a consensus algorithm.
 There is no central administrator or centralized data storage.

+**Data Orchestration:**

+An automated process for taking siloed data from multiple storage locations, combining and organizing it, and making it available for analysis.

 **Electronic Record:**

 Information captured through electronic means, and which may or may not have a paper record to back it up.